Dimension-8 Operators in the Standard Model Effective Field Theory: Acknowledgements

 We thank Renato Fonseca, Adam Martin, Grant Remmen, Nicholas Rodd, Ver\'onica Sanz, Michael Trott for useful discussions.
 The author is grateful for the privilege of being able to stay home and work on a project like this.
 Ref.~\cite{Li:2020gnx} appeared on the arXiv simultaneously with this work.
 It also presents a complete basis of dimension-8 SMEFT operators.
 We are especially grateful to Jing Shu and Jiang-Hao Yu for discussions of Ref.~\cite{Li:2020gnx}.

-Additionally, there were a few issues in original version of the paper.
-We would also like to thank Marco Ardu for finding a mistake in $Q_{leqdH^2}^{(4)}$; Mikael Chala for finding a couple of mistakes in the matching in Section~\ref{sec:quartets}; and Serge Hamoudou, Jacky Kumar, and David London for demonstrating the flavor indices were incorrect on the right-hand side of the bottommost equation in~\eqref{eq:l5} and that the operator $Q_{q^4H^2}^{(5)}$ was originally missing from the basis.
+Additionally, there were a few issues in original version of the paper. (v2 on the arXiv is the JHEP version.)
+We would also like to thank: \begin{itemize} \item [v3] Marco Ardu for finding a mistake in $Q_{leqdH^2}^{(4)}$ \item [v4] Mikael Chala for finding a couple of mistakes in the matching in Section~\ref{sec:quartets} \item [v5] Serge Hamoudou, Jacky Kumar, and David London for demonstrating the flavor indices were incorrect on the right-hand side of the bottommost equation in~\eqref{eq:l5} and that the operator $Q_{q^4H^2}^{(5)}$ was originally missing from the basis \item [v6] Serge Hamoudou for helping identify that the combination $\epsilon \tau^I$ ($\tau^I \epsilon$) should go with a pair of $SU(2)_w$ (anti-)fermions. \end{itemize}

 \begin{appendix}